jiosue/ising_sim/README.rst

 See also
 ========

-The really cool web app that motivated me to make this one! https://github.com/explorablesforsfi/ising
+- The really cool web app that motivated me to make this one! https://github.com/explorablesforsfi/ising
+- I added simulation of arbitrary spin and boolean systems as well as simulated annealing with this simulation to `qubovert <https://github.com/jiosue/qubovert/>`_.